3 reasons why your Energy Proposals are never approved

 So why do companies invest in doing an energy audit only to let the audit report gather dust on the shelves?
 Why is it so difficult to even implement the no-cost energy conservation measures?
 From my experience and research, I think it boils down to three things;

-So is there a way you can circumvent these challenges and get your energy audit proposals approved?
+So is there a way to circumvent these challenges and get your energy audit proposals approved?
 Sure there is.
 We shall discuss that in our next post.